Skip to main content

 COVID-19: What it means for pensioners

-From early on in the Coronavirus pandemic, it has been apparent that older people are more vulnerable to the disease.
-The over-70s and anyone with underlying health conditions have been advised to isolate as far as possible.
+From the outset of the Coronavirus pandemic, it became clear that older people are more vulnerable to the disease.
+The over-70s and anyone with underlying health conditions have been advised to isolate as much as possible.

 How Your Pension Might Be Affected

-If you currently receive a pension, you may be concerned about the security of your income given the volatility in the economy.
-Some pensions have guarantees or safeguards attached, although the application of these can vary.
+If you currently receive a pension, you may be worried about the security of your income in light of economic volatility.
+Some pensions come with guarantees or safeguards, though these protections can vary.

 Annuities

-If you receive an annuity from an insurance company, this is guaranteed for life.
-Companies are only allowed to offer annuities if they have sufficient financial reserves to cover the payments.
-Depending on the terms agreed at outset, your annuity may include inflation-linking, capital guarantees, or a pension for your spouse if you were to die.
+If you receive an annuity from an insurance company, it is guaranteed for life.
+Providers must hold sufficient financial reserves to cover the payments.
+Depending on your agreement, your annuity may include inflation adjustments, capital guarantees, or a spouse’s pension in case of your death.

-If the annuity provider does fail, pensions in payment are protected by the Financial Services Compensation Scheme (FSCS).
-The scheme will cover 100% of your annuity income with no upper limit.
+If your annuity provider fails, the Financial Services Compensation Scheme (FSCS) protects your pension.
+It will cover 100% of your annuity income with no upper limit.
+Therefore, if you rely on an annuity, your pension income is relatively secure.

 Scheme Pensions

-If you receive a scheme pension and your former employer (and therefore the pension scheme) becomes insolvent, the company has various options to try and restore stability to the scheme.
-If these fail, the scheme can enter the Pension Protection Fund (PPF).
+If your employer’s pension scheme becomes insolvent, the company has several options to stabilize it.
+If these efforts fail, the scheme can enter the Pension Protection Fund (PPF).

 Drawdown

-If you receive your income from a pension drawdown plan, you may have noticed some fluctuations in your fund value.
-While it may be a year or two before the value is recouped, your financial adviser can help you manage the risks.
-For example:
+If you use a pension drawdown plan for your income, you might have seen fluctuations in your fund’s value.
+It may take a year or two to recover, but your financial adviser can help you manage risks.
+For example, they can:

 Your Savings and Investments